ontocast.tool¶

 ¶

-This method stores the given RDF graph containing facts in Neo4j using the n10s plugin for RDF import.
+This method stores the given Ontology or RDFGraph in Neo4j using the n10s plugin for RDF import.
+The data is stored as RDF triples that can be faithfully reconstructed later.

 Parameters: